cloud-py-api/nc_py_api/docs/NextcloudApp.rst

 Using AppAPIAuthMiddleware
 --------------------------

-If your application does not implement `Talk Bot` functionality and you most often do not need the ``NextcloudApp`` class returned after standard authentication with `Depends`:
+If in your application in most cases you don't really need the ``NextcloudApp`` class returned after standard authentication using `Depends`:

 .. code-block:: python